vkalithkar/Currency-Conversion-Project/README.md

 ## Quick Start

 1. Clone the repository and ensure that dependencies are installed:

    `git clone https://github.com/vkalithkar/Currency-Conversion-Project.git`

 2. Run the application:

    `python src/main_dash.py`

 3. Click on the link to the local server from the terminal, which should open your browser to the Currency Capsule!

+4. Start using the Currency Capsule by inputting (sequentially), a country from the first dropdown menu, a currency from the next dropdown menu, and then type in a valid year for that currency.

+5. Now, press "Estimate Exchange Rate!"

 ## Dependencies